New Zealand 2 Week South Island Road Trip - A Local’s Guide

 Nestled into the valley floor and surrounded by the biggest mountains in New Zealand, this basic campsite packs a punch.
 Well positioned to start many of the trails in the area, this campground is the ideal place to park up.

-With no private/AirBnB options available in the village (the closest accommodation is in nearby Twizel), Aoraki/Mt Cook Lodge is a great, affordable option to stay in the village itself.
-All rooms feature mountain views and access is available to the full range of bars and restaurants.
+With no private/AirBnB options available in the village (the closest accommodation is in nearby Twizel), Haka House is a great, affordable option to stay in the village itself.

 A base for mountaineers for generations, this mountain retreat has been extensively remodelled over the years and is now the centre of Aoraki/Mt Cook tourism.
 All rooms in this luxurious alpine hotel have sweeping views of the Aoraki/Mt Cook.
 The complex also contains the Sir Edmund Hillary Alpine Centre, named after the world famous mountaineer.